Tensaey-sol/financial-news-impact-analysis/README.md

 - A reproducible Python data science environment
 - Proper `.gitignore` and dependency management
-- GitHub Actions CI workflow for clean installs
+- GitHub Actions CI workflow for clean installs and testing
 - Structured code for sentiment analysis, EDA, and time-series modeling

 The goal is to uncover actionable insights by linking headline sentiment to daily stock returns and suggesting predictive strategies for future price movement.